EirinS/KNIME-workflow/README.md

 ## How to set up

 1. Install the required software
 2. Open KNIME and import KNIME workflow.
 Locate the .knar file of the workflow and import it to KNIME.
-When opening the workflow, you are prompted to install missing extensions (Matlab Plot, Matlab Snippet, External Tool).
+When opening the workflow, you are prompted to install missing extensions (Matlab Plot and Matlab Snippet).
 Press "yes".
 You need the extensions to run the workflow.
+3. Create a folder in the workflow group called ``ArcticOceanFiles``.
+This is the folder where KNIME will look for the files that the workflow needs to run.
+If you want to place the files at another location, you need to reconfigure the ``Configure workflow folder paths`` node.
 3. Clone the Arctic Package v2 repository into the ArcticOceanFiles folder.
-If you select another location, you might need to reconfigure the workflow nodes in order for the files to be detected.
+If you select another location, you will need to reconfigure the workflow nodes in order for the files to be detected.
+This can be done by right clicking on the ``Configure workflow folder paths`` node and clicking "configure".
+Now set the locations to the folder of the ArcticOcean matlab files.
-4. Clone the Acoustic Models repository into the ArcticOceanFiles folder.
-If you select another location, you might need to reconfigure the workflow nodes in order for the files to be detected.
+4. Clone the Acoustic Models repository into the ``ArcticOceanFiles`` folder.
+If you select another location, you will need to reconfigure the workflow nodes in order for the files to be detected.
+This can be done by right clicking on the ``Configure workflow folder paths`` node and clicking "configure".
+Now set the location of the acoustic models to be your location.
-5. The external tool node will need configuration, as it does not detect user settings.
-This can be done once and then the settings will be remembered.
-Go to each of the model components -> external tool and set the input, output and execution directory to paths that exist (it does not matter where, as these settings will be overwritten).
-Then set the executable to be a program that executes .sh files, for example GitBash.exe.
+5. Add a folder ``dataBase`` within the folder ``ArcticOceanFiles`` containing the database files.
+You can select another location of the database files by reconfiguring the ``Configure workflow folder paths`` node.
+6. Add a folder ``priorRuns`` within the folder ``ArcticOceanFiles`` containing the source and receiver files.
+You can select another location of the database files by reconfiguring the ``Configure workflow folder paths`` node.

 You should now be ready to run the workflow.